Aaryacode19/Python-Cheatsheet/README.md

 ```python
 dict.values()
 ```

+For more details, refer to the this [PDF](images/pdf files/Python Dict.pdf) .

 ## Conditional Statements
 Conditional statements help us to execute some particular block of statements if the specified condition is `True`.